PeterDrake/drakepedia/development_tools/intellij_idea.md

 ### Installing stdlib
 1. Download the file stdlib.jar from [Sedgewick & Wayne's website](https://introcs.cs.princeton.edu/java/stdlib/).
 (The link is right under the table.)
 1. Drag and drop the file into your project.
-You'll want to drop into onto the project folder, just below the word Project at the upper left of the IntelliJ IDEA window.
+You'll want to drop into onto the project folder, just below the word Project at the upper left of the IntelliJ window.
 1. Right click on the file and select `Add as library`.
-## Using IntelliJ IDEA
+## Using IntelliJ
 The information below is enough to let you write and run programs.
 Everything else is just gravy, but there is a *lot* of delicious gravy to be had.
 My general advice is to keep an eye out for anything that seems tedious and then ask if there's a better way; often there is a way to get the IDE to do the boring work for you.
 Don't get hung up on memorizing all of the